Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Conclusion

 \section{Conclusion}

-In this work, we presented the first high-resolution spectro-interferometric observation of $\beta$ Pic b using VLTI/GRAVITY at R$_\lambda\sim$~4~000.
-This new dataset brings insights onto the atmosphere of this object :

-The continuum in the K band is primarily shaped by H$_2$O absorption, allowing us to place strong constraints on the effective temperature and surface gravity of the object.
+In this work, we present the first high-resolution spectro-interferometric observation of $\beta$ Pic b using VLTI/GRAVITY at R$_\lambda\sim$~4,000.
+This new dataset brings insights onto the atmosphere of this object.
+First, the continuum in the K band is primarily shaped by H$_2$O absorption, allowing us to place strong constraints on the effective temperature and surface gravity of the object.
 Although statistical metrics rank Sonora as the best overall grid, half of its intrinsic parameters reach the grid's edges.
-Therefore, we adopt the second-best statistically preferred grid, Exo-REM, as our best-fit model.
+Therefore, we adopted the second-best statistically preferred grid, Exo-REM, as our best-fit model.
 It yields \Teff$=1607.45^{+4.85}_{-6.20}$~K and log(g)$=4.46^{+0.02}_{-0.04}$.
 Collision-induced absorption of H$_2$ which is sensitive to atmospheric pressure, also introduce metallicity-related information into this continuum.
-However, discrepancies between the retrieved metallicities from this spectrum and its continuum-subtracted counterpart suggest an issue in the modeling; whether due to inaccuracies in the collision-induced absorption, deviant spectra in the grids, or other systematics which prevents us from placing robust constraints on [M/H].
+However, discrepancies between the retrieved metallicities from this spectrum and its continuum-subtracted counterpart suggest an issue in the modeling; either due to inaccuracies in the collision-induced absorption, deviant spectra in the grids, or other systematics that prevents us from placing robust constraints on [M/H].

 We found a near-solar C/O value of $0.55\pm0.01$, but we were only able to place a loose upper limit on log($^{12}$C/$^{13}$C), likely due to the combined effects of telluric residuals, wavelength calibration issues, and/or limitations in grid sampling, as the $^{13}$C molecular features are very narrow.
 We also investigated the combination of previously obtained spectro-photometric observations using our newly developed framework, MOSAIC.
 This framework allowed us to simultaneously invert multiple observations and explore their impact on the retrieved parameters when adding them iteratively.
-We found that all atmospheric parameters are significantly influenced by the dataset used, and that the models typically separate into two categories: "Low-\Teff / high-log(g)" (\Teff $\in$ 1500–1600~K / log(g) $\in$ 4.0-5.0~dex) as predicted by Exo-REM and Sonora, and a "high-\Teff / low-log(g)" (\Teff~>~1800~K / log(g)~<~3.5~dex) as predicted by ATMO and BT-Settl.
+We found that all atmospheric parameters are significantly influenced by the dataset used, and that the models typically separate into two categories: "low-\Teff / high-log(g)" (\Teff $\in$ 1500--1600~K / log(g) $\in$ 4.0--5.0~dex) as predicted by Exo-REM and Sonora, and a "high-\Teff / low-log(g)" (\Teff~>~1800~K / log(g)~<~3.5~dex) as predicted by ATMO and BT-Settl.
 The first category appears to be statistically favored and more aligned with previous studies on the target.